 a.
 Water flow

 To ensure that it performs its intended function optimally, it is important to choose the right drum filter.
 First of all, the requirements of your installation must be established according to the settings.
 Depending on the facility type (fish pond, wastewater treatment plant, TSSR, etc.).
-A more detailed study is also required, as water flow requirements will also vary, depending on the size of your structure.
-Depending on the species, this value may vary for fish farms (for more information, see the application section).

 b.
 Organic load

-Organic matter refers to the total amount of organic matter, whether in solution or in suspension, in the wastewater to be treated.
+Organic load is the total amount of organic matter, whether in solution or suspended in the wastewater to be treated.
 You will need to choose a filtration system able to withstand and extract this organic matter.
 Without this, your mechanical filtration system may quickly become saturated and therefore obsolete.
 Drum filters represent the number one mechanical filtration system.
 It is indispensable for large and medium-sized installations.
-We strongly recommend you to choose this equipment.
-By fixing this organic load to its filtering mesh, it will change into more or less concentrated mud.
-Depending on the settings of a drum filter, this mud can be very concentrated.
-The purpose is to have the lowest saturation of water in the mud, in order to use as little storage space as possible.

 c.
 Sedimentation of particles